-It seems unrealistic to expect all trait gaps to be filled with in-situ measurements in the near future.
+It seems unrealistic to expect all trait gaps to be filled with in situ measurements in the near future.
+Given the immense diversity of the plant traits reported here (more than 2,764 different traits), prioritizing the most commonly studied traits would seem more tractable.
 Adopting a prioritization framework similar to the one used in conservation biology would be more realistic (Arponen, 2012).
 Prioritization schemes use well-defined criteria on species, traits, or regions, to target data sampling or data integration and increase their trait coverage.
 The prioritization depends on the aims and purpose of the sampling.